-The fair values of forward exchange contracts and cross-currency swaps are based on banks' quotes.
+The fair values of forward exchange contracts, cross-currency swaps and interest rate swaps are based on banks' quotes.
 Similar contracts are traded in an active market and the quotes reflect the actual transactions in similar instruments.

 Financial instruments not measured at fair value